infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 page.

 ### Infinite Parameters
-The next thing we need to do is identify the infinite domains our problem contains and define an infinite parameter(s) for each one via [`@infinite_parameter`](@ref).
+The next thing we need to do is identify the infinite domain for our problem and define an infinite parameter for it via [`@infinite_parameter`](@ref).
 For this problem, we have the time domain ``t \in \mathcal{D}_t``:
 ```jldoctest quick
 julia> @infinite_parameter(model, t in [0, Dt], supports = collect(0:Δt:Dt),
                            derivative_method = OrthogonalCollocation(3));
 ```
 We specify the domain the parameter depends on via `in`.
-Here we also directly provide the supports that will be used to reformulate and solve the problem (i.e., discretize).
+Here, we directly provide the supports that will be used to reformulate and solve the problem (i.e., discretize).
 We also specify the derivative evaluation method associated with `t` that will be used to evaluate the derivatives numerically.
 See more information about parameters on our [Infinite Parameters](@ref inf_par_docs) page.
 Also learn more about